XMed07/Fun/README.md

 # Fun
-Hi there this just for fun, hae a good day
+Hi there, this is just for fun, have a good day